os-js/manual.os-js.org/src/v3/tutorial/application/README.md

 ### Custom Socket Connection

-You can also create new WebSocket connection connections.
+You can also create new WebSocket connections.

 > Application endpoints are resolved as `/apps/{name}/{endpoint}`